go-kratos/go-kratos.dev/src/content/docs/blades/tutorials/01-session.md

   blades.WithOutputKey("draft"),
 )
 ```
-Similarly, a ReviewerAgent writes its output to the `suggestions` key:
+Similarly, the ReviewerAgent writes its output to the `suggestions` key:
 ```go
 reviewerAgent, err := blades.NewAgent(
   "ReviewerAgent",